Express

 Defining POST Routes

-In this instance, when a POST request is sent to the /submit path, the server responds with 'Form Submitted!'.
+In this example, when a POST request is made to /submit with a JSON body, the server responds with a confirmation message displaying the received data.

 Route Parameters